 What is Stress?

 The consequence of stress is Anxiety, that overwhelming feeling of trepidation.
-At first it feels like butterflies in the stomach, those butterflies we feel when we are struck by a strong connection with another person, we feel in love, however, these kind of wings are very different!
+At first it feels like butterflies in the stomach, those butterflies we feel when we are struck by a strong connection with another person, we feel in love, however, these kinds of wings are quite different!

-Self care, self awareness - what do I need now?
-Where this thought is stemming from?
-Are my thoughts making me feel this way? - There are several step to take to contain Stress and Anxiety, to improve your mental health talk to your GP, or a counsellor, make the adequate changes, understand your well being.
+Self-care, self-awareness - what do I need now?
+Where is this thought stemming from?
+Are my thoughts making me feel this way? - There are several steps to take to contain Stress and Anxiety, to improve your mental health talk to your GP, or a counsellor, make the adequate changes, understand your wellbeing.

 SE27 London | Counselling for Anxiety, Depression, Trauma, Narcissistic Abuse,

 Mob: 07506 790316 | email@example.com www.monikabassanicounselling.com